athento/athento-nx-report/README.md

 # Athento Report Manager

-This addon for Nuxeo DM define report managers and contributes to then.
+This addon for Nuxeo DM define report managers and contributions.

 - JasperReport manager is a contribution to generate reports with this engine.